drips-network/docs/docs/streaming-and-splitting/explore/drips-profiles.md

 ### For developers: Inspecting AddressDriver-controlled Drips User IDs

-Alongside addresses or ENS names, you may also enter a numeric AddressDriver Drips User ID into the search bar or URL to inspect said profile.
+Alongside addresses or ENS names, you may also enter a numeric AddressDriver Drips Account ID into the search bar or URL to inspect said profile.

 > ⚠️ The Drips App currently does not support inspecting NFTDriver-controlled sub-accounts.
 This is coming soon!